iml130/sola/minhton/docs/algorithms/join_accept.md

 But we also can see that 4:44 has 1:1 as its right adjacent neighbor.

 Therefore 3:15 can ask 4:44 who its adjacent right neighbor is.
-This is done through the exchange of GetNeighbors and InformAboutNeighbors messages.
+This is done through the exchange of `GET_NEIGHBORS` and `INFORM_ABOUT_NEIGHBORS` messages.
-After 3:15 has received the information about 1:1, it finally knows the correct adjacent left for 4:45 and can send the JoinAccept message to 4:45 with its correct adjacent neighbor information.
+After 3:15 has received the information about 1:1, it finally knows the correct adjacent left for 4:45 and can send the `JOIN_ACCEPT` message to 4:45 with its correct adjacent neighbor information.
 The join accept procedure can continue as before.

-Because we had to interrupt the procedure while waiting for the InformAboutNeighbor message (as you can see in [Figure 4](#fig_check_adj_sequence)), we introduced the ProcedureInfo class in which we can store local information about procedures that were interrupted.
+Because we had to interrupt the procedure while waiting for the `INFORM_ABOUT_NEIGHBORS` message (as you can see in [Figure 4](#fig_check_adj_sequence)), we introduced the `ProcedureInfo` class in which we can store local information about procedures that were interrupted.
-When we send the GetNeighbors message we store our information about the calculated adjacent neighbors.
+When we send the `GET_NEIGHBORS` message we store our information about the calculated adjacent neighbors.
-When we receive the InformAboutNeighbor message we can load this information and proceed normally.
+When we receive the `INFORM_ABOUT_NEIGHBORS` message we can load this information and proceed normally.

 **Notes**: It is not possible that both adjacent left and right are not known.
 Only one adjacent might be falsely calculated locally.